core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 <= 2.02 Deleted
 ~~~~~~~~~~~

-### Read Latest Data {#read-data}
+### Read latest data {#read-data}

 A client can get the latest published topic data by making a GET request to the 'topic_data' URI in the broker.
-Please note that discovery of such URI is a required step (see {{topic-discovery}})
+Please note that discovery of the 'topic_data' parameter is a required previous step (see {{topic-get-resource}}).

 On success, the server MUST return 2.05 (Content) response with the data.

 If the target URI does not match an existing resource or the topic is not in the fully created state (see {{topic-lifecycle}}), the broker SHOULD return a response code 4.04 (Not Found).

-If the Broker can not return the requested content format it MUST return a response code 4.15 (Unsupported Content Format).
+If the broker can not return the requested content format it MUST return a response code 4.15 (Unsupported Content Format).

 Example: